changsun20/HuntingAsteroid/README.md

 ## How to contribute

-If you like our idea, please feel free to star or fork our repository, and send pull requests.
+If you like our idea, please feel free to star or fork our repository and send pull requests.
 You may also contact the author by sending emails to changsun@diroot.org

 ## References